Kidnapped (1938 film)

-Kidnapped (1938) is an adventure film directed by Otto Preminger (who was uncredited) and Alfred L. Werker, starring Warner Baxter and Freddie Bartholomew, and based on the 1886 novel Kidnapped by Robert Louis Stevenson.
+Kidnapped (1938) is an adventure film directed by Otto Preminger (who was uncredited) and Alfred L. Werker, starring Warner Baxter and Freddie Bartholomew.
+It is based on the 1886 novel Kidnapped by Robert Louis Stevenson.

-The copyright of the film was renewed.
+The copyright to the film was renewed.

 Plot

-In 1747, David Balfour's evil uncle arranges for him to be kidnapped and sent to sea where he meets exiled Alan Breck.
+In 1747, David Balfour's evil uncle arranges for him to be kidnapped and sent to sea where he meets exile Alan Breck.
 The two make their way back to Scotland and justice.